Data mapping under the EU GDPR

-Personal data can reside in a number of locations and be stored in a number of formats, such as paper, electronic and audio.
+Personal data can reside in multiple locations and be stored in many formats, such as paper, electronic and audio.
 Your first challenge is deciding what information you need to record and in what format.

 Identifying appropriate technical and organisational safeguards